jacobp112/icebbo/README.md

 The tscircuit and Bun versions selected for board development are pinned in `package.json` and `package-lock.json`.
 Install them with `npm ci`, then check the CLI with `npx tsci --version`.
 Bun is required by the tscircuit CLI on this Windows setup.
 The RTL simulator and synthesis tool versions will be pinned and reported with their first use.

-To build and check the combined tscircuit schematic on Windows after `npm ci`:
+To build the combined tscircuit design with its unrouted PCB, and run the netlist and placement checks, on Windows after `npm ci`:

 ```text
 powershell -NoProfile -ExecutionPolicy Bypass -File hardware/check_schematic.ps1